-Amongst the research areas of most interest to the QMI are:
+Amongst the research areas of most interest to the QMI for 2017 we had:

-Taking another look at serial correlations, Adrien Becam, Serge Darolles and Gaelle Le Fol are working on hedge funds liquidity and managers’ skills.
+Taking another look at serial correlations, Serge Darolles and Gaëlle Le Fol with another co-author are working on hedge funds liquidity and managers’ skills (See Working Papers 2017).

 Algo and High frequency trading defenders say that they provide liquidity and improve price efficiency.
-Serge Darolles, Gaëlle Le Fol and Gulten Mero, in a new paper, show that investors are acting strategically – by slicing their orders - to avoid being picked-off by HFTs.
+Serge Darolles, Gaëlle Le Fol and Gulten Mero, in a paper published in Journal of Econometrics, show that investors are acting strategically – by slicing their orders - to avoid being picked-off by HFTs.
 Doing so, they slow down the propagation of information in the prices.
-Again, this research has been presented several times in international conferences.
+Again, this research has been presented several times in international conferences (see Annual report 2017).